 Chapin Jazz Studio (CJS) tailors jazz piano instruction to the learner, and most learners follow one of the plans described below.
 Students also benefit from frequent opportunities to perform at Chapin Jazz Studio Showcase events, which are held at local arts events in conjunction with the Grayslake Arts Alliance and the Grayslake Heritage Center and Museum.

 For Jazz Pianists and Piano Teachers

-This plan of study is designed for serious jazz piano students.
+This plan of study is designed for serious jazz piano students and for piano teachers.

 It provides instruction and support for pianists who are preparing to perform in middle school to college jazz combos and big bands, specialty schools such as Midwest Young Artists, community jazz bands, and college jazz studies programs.